jakub-zwolakowski/scvs/TIS_README.md

 No Undefined Behavior detected, as expected.

+## xfilepos

 ### xfilepos_002

+NOT IMPLEMENTED YET

-NIY (checking if 'fsetpos' argument always comes from 'fgetpos')
+Checking if `fsetpos()` argument always comes from a previous successful call to `fgetpos()` is currently not implemented in TrustInSoft.

-## xfilepos

 ### xfilepos_e01

+NOT IMPLEMENTED YET

-NIY (checking if 'fsetpos' argument always comes from 'fgetpos')
+Checking if `fsetpos()` argument always comes from a previous successful call to `fgetpos()` is currently not implemented in TrustInSoft.

 ## xfree

 ### xfree_e01

+OK : TRUE POSITIVE

+Undefined Behavior detected as expected.

 ### xfree_e02

+OK : TRUE POSITIVE

+Undefined Behavior detected as expected.